 - Open Meeting Law

 Disclaimer (which applies to everything on my blog and especially this series of posts): These posts are my own views, not the views of the selectboard, and they are not legal advice.
 I am not a lawyer.
-These posts are based on my own experiences, which like everyone’s are limited, but they do not necessarily represent the full range of my experiences and views.
+These posts are based on my own experiences, which like everyone’s experiences are limited, and they do not necessarily represent the full range of my experiences and views.
 They are simply what I choose to blog about.
-These posts do not represent everything that a selectboard member should learn.
-I hope that readers will find my posts informative and helpful, but no one should rely on my posts as an authoritative source of information.
+These posts do not represent everything that a selectboard member should know or learn.
+I hope that readers will find my posts informative and helpful, but no one should rely on my posts as a sole authoritative source of information.
 Readers should do their own independent research.
 If readers note any errors in my posts, I hope they will let me know.

 The photo above is the Cambridge Town Hall.
 Posts in this series will feature this photo and they will have the tag “LATG” (learning about town government).